skhunDC/Annual_Raise/README.txt

 automatically saved a moment after typing stops so data persists even if the page is refreshed.

+The "Reset Allocations" button now clears all saved allocation percentages on the server so slider values no longer revert when ranks are adjusted or panels are re-rendered.

 See `AGENTS.md` for repository contribution guidelines.

 To embed the deployed web app in your own `index.html`, ensure `doGet` allows iframe embedding: